Chicago Public Library Workers Wonder Why They're Not At Higher Priority Level For COVID-19 Vaccine

 CHICAGO (CBS) — Chicago’s public library workers are on the front lines every day.

-But they say when it comes to pandemic protection, they’re stuck at the back of the line – and as CBS 2 Political Investigator Dana Kozlov reported Tuesday night, they don’t want to stand there any longer.
+But they say when it comes to pandemic protection, they’re stuck at the back of the line.
+CBS 2 Political Investigator Dana Kozlov reported Tuesday night, they don’t want to stand there any longer.

 Chicago library branches have been open to the public since June.
 Librarians say they deal directly with the public every single day, which puts them at high risk for contracting COVID-19.